 Both Lagging and Leading MVAr capability are to be measured at the generator terminal (gross) and, if available, at the point of interconnection (net).
 If generator terminal (gross) metering is not available, then Lagging and Leading MVAr capability are to be measured at the point of interconnection (net).
-If a VSS Supplier's gross metered data does not reflect its ability to absorb MVArs from the power system, the net metered data at the point of interconnection may be submitted in addition to gross metered data only to demonstrate the Leading MVAr capability of the VSS Supplier, and will not be used as the basis of Leading MVAr compensation.
+If a VSS Supplier's gross metered data does not reflect its ability to absorb or produce MVArs, the net metered data at the point of interconnection may be used as the basis of MVAr compensation.